 On June 14, 2021, the parties to the IGH lawsuit entered into a confidential settlement agreement to resolve the action and a secured promissory note dated and executed by IGH in favor of the Company effective on June 11, 2021 (the "IGH Settlement Note").
 Pursuant to the IGH Settlement Note, IGH paid the Company \$3,000,000, \$500,000 of which was paid on or before June 21, 2021.
 A second payment of \$500,000 was paid on or before July 12, 2021.
 The remaining \$2,000,000 and accrued interest was paid in 12 equal monthly installments beginning on August 12, 2021, pursuant to the terms of the promissory note.
 During the year ended May 31, 2022, the Company received \$2,740,820 under the IGH Settlement Note, which included \$2,666,670 in principal and \$74,150 in accrued interest.
-During the three months ended August 31, 2022, the Company received \$348,165 under the IGH Settlement Note, which included \$333,333 in principal and \$14,832 in accrued interest.
-As of August 31, 2022, the IGH Settlement Note had been repaid in full.
-The Company records amounts paid under the IGH Settlement Note as gains when payments are received.
+During the six months ended November 30, 2022, the Company received \$348,165 under the IGH Settlement Note, which included \$333,333 in principal and \$14,832 in accrued interest.
+As of November 30, 2022, the IGH Settlement Note had been repaid in full.
+The Company received amounts paid under the IGH Settlement Note as gains when payments are received.

 On October 20, 2021, the Company entered into a management services agreement (the "Quinn River Joint Venture Agreement") through its 50% owned subsidiary, Kealii Okamalu, LLC ("Kealii Okamalu"), with CSI Health MCD LLC ("CSI") and a commission established by the authority of the Tribal Council of the Fort McDermitt Paiute and Shoshone Tribe (the "Tribe").
 The purpose of the Quinn River Joint Venture Agreement is to establish a business (the "Quinn River Joint Venture") to grow, cultivate, process and sell cannabis and related products.
-The Quinn River Joint Venture Agreement has a term of 10 years plus a 10 year renewal term from the date the first cannabis crop produced is harvested and sold.
-Pursuant to the Quinn River Joint Venture Agreement, Kealii Okamalu expects to lease approximately 20-30 acres of the Tribe's land located along the Quinn River at a cost of \$3,500 per quarter and manage the design, finance and construction of a cannabis cultivation facility on such tribal lands (the "Cultivation Facility").
-Kealii Okamalu will also manage the ongoing operations of the Cultivation Facility and related business, including, but not limited to, cultivation of cannabis crops, personnel staffing, product packaging, testing, marketing and sales.
-Packaged products will be branded as "Quinn River Farms."
-The Company will provide 10,000 square feet of warehouse space at its Las Vegas facility, and will have preferred vendor status including the right to purchase cannabis flower and the business's cannabis trim at favorable prices.
-Kealii Okamalu is expected to contribute \$6 million towards the construction of the Cultivation Facility and the working capital for the Quinn River Joint Venture.
-This amount will be repaid from a portion of the net income of the Quinn River Joint Venture otherwise payable to CSI and the Tribe at the rate of \$750,000 per quarter for eight quarters.
-Kealii Okamalu will receive one-third of the net profits of the Quinn River Joint Venture.
+The Quinn River Joint Venture Agreement has a term of 10 years plus a 10-year renewal term from the date the first cannabis crop produced is harvested and sold.
+Pursuant to the Quinn River Joint Venture Agreement, Kealii Okamalu leases approximately 20-30 acres of the Tribe's land located along the Quinn River at a cost of \$3,500 per quarter and managed the design, finance and construction of a cannabis cultivation facility on such tribal lands (the "Cultivation Facility").
+Kealii Okamalu also manages the ongoing operations of the Cultivation Facility and related business, including, but not limited to, cultivation of cannabis crops, personnel staffing, product packaging, testing, marketing and sales.
+Packaged products are branded as "Quinn River Farms."
+The Company has provided up to 10,000 square feet of warehouse space at its Las Vegas facility for the Quinn River product and has preferred vendor status, including the right to purchase cannabis flower and the business's cannabis trim at favorable prices.
+Kealii Okamalu is expected to ultimately contribute \$6 million towards the construction of the Cultivation facility and the working capital for the Quinn River Joint Venture.
+This amount will be repaid from a portion of the net income of the Quinn River Joint Venture.
+Status and prefered vendor status, including the right to approximately \$6 million, Kealii Okamalu will receive one-third of the net profits of the Quinn River Joint Venture.